You are currently viewing Frank Answers About Experiencing a Low Libido

 Stress is also linked to insomnia and other sleep abnormalities, which can increase the risk of fatigue and leave you too tired for sex.
 How are you sleeping at night?
 One suggestion is to sleep naked.
 You sleep better when your body temperature lowers.
 Testosterone is produced under cooler conditions.
 Also, your genitals need to air out.
 And if you don’t wear tight briefs or boxers, blood flows more freely into your lower region.
 Nude sleeping also makes you feel more sexy.

 You may notice more erections during the night or in the morning when you’re waking up because without the constriction of pjs or underwear your circulation is better and your penis has more space in which to expand.
 We usually have several erections during the night.
-The “morning woodie” is just the last of them before you wake up.
+The “morning woodie” which you probably talked about with your male friends when you were younger is just the last of them before you wake up.
 Erections are a sign that the nerves and blood supply to the penis are healthy.
 The body is renewing the reproductive organs.
 If erectile dysfunction is one of your issues (it is for many men at different times and under various conditions), nocturnal erections can reassure you that your sex apparatus is working.

 Loss of your sex drive is seldom attributable to one cause.
 It’s usually a combination of factors.
 At the moment you indicate that neither you nor your wife are interested in sex.
 She could be suffering from some of the same conditions you are experiencing since being out in the world and on her job during a pandemic must certainly be stressful for her.

 One other thing I would suggest is that anxiety is produced by the mind even though it affects the body (e.g., low libido, erectile dysfunction).
 Try giving more attention to the body and let the body affect the mind.
-During the pandemic going to gyms or yoga studios are not possible, although many fitness and yoga instructors offer zoom sessions.
+Gyms and yoga studios have reopened.
+Some classes are still on Zoom.
 Since you are working from home you can take time to zoom into a fitness or yoga class.
 A number of yoga poses can address erectile dysfunction, especially the ones that tighten the kegels.

 I also recommend taking up the practice of meditation.
 It has become a proven way of dealing with anxiety and stress.
 You can’t just start this one your own.
 But you can find books and online instruction that teach how to meditate.
 The main thing is that meditation calms the body as well as the mind.
 Body and mind are connected.
 In fact, today we speak of the body-mind.
-Meditation doesn’t so much teach to empty the mind but to notice what arises when the body-mind is still and let it go.
+Meditation doesn’t so much teaching about emptying the mind.
+Your mind is never still.
+But it does teach you to notice what arises when the body-mind is still and let it go.
 Techniques for remaining focused usually involve breathing exercises.
 The advice of meditation teachers is to return to the breath and notice your breathing when something disruptive enters your ever-inquisitive mind.
-Meditation can be done anywhere, but preferably in a quiet space either in ylour home or outdoors.
+Meditation can be done anywhere, but preferably in a quiet space either in your home or outdoors.
 This man is following an online guided meditation practice.

 In the meantime, the loss of sexual desire is not the same thing as the loss of a desire for intimacy.
 You each need more than sex.
-Even amid the anxieties of this pandemic, make every effort to connect emotionally and physically.
+Even amid the anxieties remaining from the pandemic and other problems in the world, make every effort to connect emotionally and physically.
 Support your wife.
-Hug and kiss.
-Talk and touch.
+Hug and kiss her.
+Talk to her and touch her.
+Don’t turn in on yourself.
 Give her a massage at the end of the day.
-By doing these things, you can forge a closer bond and may even end up strengthening your relationship.
-And who knows what it might lead to in bed some night.
-Best wishes.
+By doing these things, you can forge a closer bond and may even end up reigniting your sexual relationship.
+Best wishes to you and your relationship with your wife.

 Pastor Frank